docsforadobe/ame-scripting-guide/docs/reference/reference.md

   - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
   - `outputPath`: Optional.
 If `outputPath` is empty, then the output file name will be generated based on the file path.
-- `addItemToBatch(sourcePath: string): bool` : Adds a media source to the batch.
+- `addItemToBatch(sourcePath: string): boolean` : Adds a media source to the batch.
   - `sourcePath`: Path of the media source.
 - `addTeamProjectsItemToBatch(projectsURL: string, format: string, presetPath: string, outputPath: string): scripting object` : Adds a team project item to the batch and returns an `EncoderWrapper` object.
   - `projectsURL`: Team Projects URL or Team Projects Snap.
 You can